UniFreak/notes/txt/IRCtalk.md

+#Git keep deleting .env when switching branch
+> *UniFreak* hi. my project has a .env file, which is configured ignored in .gitignore

+> *UniFreak* but whenever I check out my branch, it got deleted

+> *osse* sounds like it's part of some other branch

+> *UniFreak* osso: what do you mean?

+> *UniFreak* my leader indeed had added .env under git, because he wanted to push it into product enviroment

+> *osse* UniFreak: the only reason for git to remove a file when you switch branches is that the file is tracked in the branch you're switching from and not in the one you're switching to

+> *jast* UniFreak: if another branch has the .env file tracked (i.e. it's in those commits), switching away from it git will remove the file

+> *UniFreak* osse: but when I checkout other branch, and I see .env is ignored in that branch

+> *osse* UniFreak: so ?

+> *jast* UniFreak: don't rely only on looking at .gitignore. if someone adds the file and then afterwards adds it to the ignore list, the ignore entry no longer has any effect.

+> *jast* .gitignore only prevents you from newly adding a file

+> *jast* (and even that can be circumvented)

+> *oxymoron93* also git add -f

+> *UniFreak* jast: could I just switch to other branch, git rm --cache .env?

+> *jast* yes, and commit. that should clean things up.

+> *UniFreak* seems done the trick

 #filter_var() vs htmlspecialchars/htmlentities/urlencode/...

 > *UniFreak*: should I use the fancy new filter_var or the old way `htmlspecialchars()`, `strip_tags()`, `urlencode()` and so on?